felnne/ansible-php5/README.md

 * Optionally, installs and enables the GMP PHP extension, this is enabled by default
 * Optionally, installs and enables the XSL PHP extension, this is enabled by default
 * Optionally, installs and enables the Multibyte (MBString) PHP extension, this is enabled by default
+* Optionally, installs and enables the PDO PHP extension, this is enabled by default
 * Optionally, installs, enables and configures the XDebug debugger extension, this is disabled by default

 # TODO (Remove)